nathanfarlow/wee/README.md

 ## FAQ
 **Q:** Why does a simple C program produce so many instructions?

 **A:** The elvm to wee compilation is efficient given the nature of the transformation.
 It incurs about a 6.5x instruction overhead (compared to elvm to brainfuck's ~1335x).
 The C to elvm compiler is very inefficient, though.
-They've done great work making things function, and an elvm optimizer could take things to the next level.
+I'm working on an optimizer [here](https://github.com/nathanfarlow/elvm-optimizer).

 **Q:** How do I perform side effects beyond input/output of characters, like drawing to a screen?